iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> Not sure what it's doing.
+Cannot have PA and NJ at same time so not sure it's useful for me.
+If I understood it then maybe I'd think it was great...but...dunno.....
+I keep it on tho, just in case!<br> :date: __2021-07-25 23:16:41__

 > App didn't work.
 Coworker got covid the app didn't alert me to anything!<br> :date: __2021-07-23 01:09:51__

-> #a11y fail.
-Check in and all other screens no longer work with talkback running.
-App is uninstalled.
-You have a fiend in Pennsylvania!<br> :date: __2021-07-18 04:50:16__

 > App was fine now just blue screen after a nrief display of the first screen.<br> :date: __2021-07-18 01:41:08__